Suho34/weather-app/README.md

-# WeatherNow
+# AuraCsst

-WeatherNow is a simple and intuitive weather app that provides current weather conditions and a 7-day forecast for any city worldwide.
+AuraCast is a simple and intuitive weather app that provides current weather conditions and a 7-day forecast for any city worldwide.

 ## Features